pgosar/CyberNvim/README.md

 smaller than similar distributions (AstroNvim at 6.3k lines of Lua, LunarVim at 8k, LazyVim at 5k etc.).
-The codebase is built to be understood in less than 10 minutes with simple, self-documenting code and an intuitive file structure (there are only five folders!).
+The codebase is built to be understood in less than 10 minutes with simple, self-documenting code and an intuitive file structure.
 I would call it SpeedyToUnderstandNvim but that doesn't have the same ring to it.

 The main way the codebase saves on line count is by minimizing unnecessary abstractions wherever possible.
 One of CyberNvim's goals is to maintain a